VNG-Realisatie/nlx/docs/docs/try-nlx/management/getting-up-and-running.md

 title: Getting up and running
 ---

 ## Start NLX using docker-compose

 Now that we prepared all the requirements to run NLX we can start all components with docker-compose.

+> Next to the certificates you created in [retrieve a demo certificate](../retrieve-a-demo-certificate.md) you also need certificates from internal PKI to encrypt traffic between NLX components (such as the Management API and the Inway).
+The demo already has a working PKI so you don't have to set this up yourself.

 First, let's clone the NLX project which contains the docker-compose file and it's dependencies: